Coulsdon South railway station: Miscellaneous

 On 16 January 1985, David Bowie's schizophrenic half-brother, Terry, died by suicide when he walked in front of a train at Coulsdon South railway station.
+This incident inspired Bowie to write a song about suicide.

 In May 2019, work began to install a new accessible footbridge with lifts and tactile paving.
 The work was completed in August 2020 having been delayed due to the COVID-19 pandemic.

 Services

 Services at Coulsdon South are operated by Southern and Thameslink using and EMUs.

 The typical off-peak service in trains per hour is: